dsteyn44/kingsofasgard-ms1/Testing.md

 Contact Us dropdown toggle
 - I primarily had the Contact Us (Contact page) as a drop up page in the footer bar but when I made the screen smaller it would move above the social links.
 I was spending too much time trying to work this out so I opted to make it a drop-down in the navbar.
 I then noticed that in smaller sizes it would over expand the screen so you could not add any information or see the "submit button".
 I contacted tutor support and they suggested i go with a modal instead.
 It did solve the issue in a different way.

-Sound control and Audio
+Front Page Spotify Sound control and Audio
 - One of the features of the website would be to have a clip of music on the front page.
 At first I was unable to obtain a audio clip from the band but instead I copied my own version of the song onto gitpod form iTunes.
 And although this worked at first it a) took up too much space and b) did not always play.
 So I then decided to use a clip from spotify.
 Even though

--
+Fanwall Page Spotify Sound control and Audio
+- This was moving towards the right-hand side
 #

 ## User stories